-If it is not possible to have the laundry cleaned on site, a company that specializes in laundry should be hired.
+If it is impossible to have the laundry cleaned on site, a company specializing in laundry should be hired.
 It is important to separate clean and dirty laundry properly in the transport vehicle, as this prevents the mixing of clean and dirty laundry or cross-contamination.